 Applicants should outline their plan on a single side of A4 paper.
 The plan should be realistic and include relevant practical details, bearing in mind that the performance will be hosted by the University Concert Series, usually as part of the Sir Jack Lyons Concert in June, and that there will not be a budget for importing professional players or for other production costs.
 It should be possible to realise the project with the resources of the Department of Music.

-Plans should be submitted to the Postgraduate Secretary, Gilly Howe (email@example.com) by Friday 31 August 2018.
+Plans should be submitted to the Postgraduate Administrator, Gilly Howe (firstname.lastname@example.org) by Friday 31 August 2019.
 The successful applicant will then be invited to enter into detailed discussion with the Chair of Concerts Committee regarding practicalities of performance.

-Informal enquiries should be address to Professor Roger Marsh (firstname.lastname@example.org).
+Informal enquiries should be address to Dr Martin Suckling (email@example.com).